dejbug/dejbug.github.io/blog.md

 ## Testing

-To find more out first I will need a way to relay requests through fermyon e.g. `curl xyz.fermyon.app/get/<url>?user-agent=X`.
+To find more out, first I will need a way to relay requests through fermyon e.g. `curl xyz.fermyon.app/get/<url>?user-agent=X`.
+Sadly, this won't work.
+I had a lapse of memory and forgot that every app has "allowed_http_hosts" permissions hard-coded into it.
+Which is probably a good idea.

 ### Testing the tester

-But to run the thing locally I wanted a nice way to send it arguments on the console.
+In any case!
+To run the thing locally I wanted a nice way to send it arguments on the console.
 Instead of e.g. `python xyz.py /get/<url>?User-Agent=X` just `python xyz.py /get -u <url> -agent X`.

 The general idea is from `handle_request(request)` to call `parseRequest(request, shortopts, longopts)` and get the correct meta regardless of whether it runs *spinned* or local.